UltraEngine/Documentation/CPP/EntityComponentSystem.md

 The Ultra Engine Entity Component System is a high-level system for developing games and simulations.
 The component system is designed to meet three goals:

 - Allow addition of modular logical components without increasing the overall complexity of the program.
-- Support for saving and loading of game states.
+- Support for saving and loading of user-defined objects and game states.
 - Promote emergent behavior as components interact.

 The entity component system consists of internal engine elements combined with a [preprocessor](https://github.com/UltraEngine/Preprocessor) that generates code for your game.
 The type of components that are available will vary depending on what code files you have present in your project directory.